 I then painted the boards white and distressed them once dry to give the sign an aged appearance.

 We had to 1 x 2 boards leftover from a frame we built but never used that just so happened to work perfectly for this size of my sign.
 I just had to cut 2 more boards down and then I painted them the same color black (BEHR Carbon) I used on my rustic Joy sign.

 Once dry I attached them to the planked wood with the brad nailer and then distressed those boards as well with 220 grit sandpaper.

 Here is what the base of my vintage-style sign looked like before I added the “Farm Fresh Christmas Trees” design.
 I love how rustic it looks and it was super simple to make.

-Side Note: If you don’t have a Silhouette Machine you can still create your design in any image editing software, including online for free at PicMonkey and then use this design transfer method using your printer, or this one that uses chalk.
+Side Note: If you don’t have a Silhouette Machine you can still create your design in any image editing software, including online at PicMonkey and then use this design transfer method using your printer, or this one that uses chalk.

 Using what vinyl I had on hand, I had to create the stenciled version of the design with 3 different colors of vinyl.